 The Fresno County Farmworker survey found that 99.6 percent of farmworkers surveyed countywide are Hispanic/Latino and 81.7 percent of respondents reported an income below \$2,500 per month.
 This corresponds to an extremely low-income household of four.
 As described previously, the median household income in Orange Cove is \$25,587, 44.9 percent of residents live below the poverty threshold, and 94.9 percent of residents are Hispanic/Latino.
-Although only one survey respondent reported living in Orange Cove, the data suggests that it is likely that many of the City's agricultural workers are Hispanic/Latino and have incomes below the poverty threshold.
+Although only one survey respondent reported living in Orange Cove, many of the City's lower-income residents are employed in the farming sector as farmworkers, packhouse workers, truck drivers, and other jobs supporting regional agriculture. the data suggests that it is likely that many of the City's agricultural workers are Hispanic/Latino and have incomes below the poverty threshold.